stroxler/callable_syntax_examples/draft_pep/README.rst

 Typescript uses ``=>`` [#typescript]_
 Flow uses ``=>`` [#flow]_

+To sanity check the grammar, I used an online tool against a BNF variant, see [#callable-syntax-grammar-doc]_

 Thanks to the following people for their feedback on the PEP:

 Guido Van Rossum, Pradeep Kumar Srinivasan, Eric Taub